Swiss citizenship: Getting a Swiss passport or Swiss permanent residency

 You apply for a settlement permit through your local cantonal authorities.
 You can find the contact details for your specific canton immigration office, or click here to find the addresses of federal, cantonal and communal authorities and online access via their websites.

-Changes to the Swiss citizenship process were adopted in 2014 and are expected to come into force in 2017.
-These reforms were designed to ease the qualifying process for Swiss citizenship, although they will negatively affect foreigners who have not held a settlement permit C during their years of Swiss residence.
+Changes to the Swiss citizenship process adopted in 2014 are expected to come into force in January 2018, although confusion exists as some cantons have mentioned dates of 2017.
+These new Swiss citizenship requirements were designed to ease the qualifying process for Swiss nationality, although they will negatively affect foreigners who have not held a settlement permit C during their years of Swiss residence.

-Some of the most notable changes to qualifying for Swiss citizenship will include:
+Some of the most notable changes to Swiss citizenship requirements will include:

 - Residents can apply after 10 years, instead of 12 years.